 He only said the truth, he said.

-I thought: the pond floats the lily.
+I thought, this pond floats the lily.

-From there, a young man’s hair waved
+A young man’s hair waved

 around the collar of his woolen coat.